 In Pennsylvania, first-time driving under the influence (DUI) offenders are sometimes offered a second chance under the Accelerated Rehabilitative Disposition, or ARD program.
 Specifically, this is a diversionary or first offender program that allows people the opportunity to avoid passing through the criminal justice system for their first DUI offense.
 After all, the goal should be to rehabilitate individuals who made a mistake, instead of unnecessarily punishing them.

-Can I Participate in the Accelerated Rehabilitative Program?
+Accelerated Rehabilitative Program?

 Admission into ARD is at the discretion of the local district attorney’s office.
 But some factors will automatically exclude you from consideration:

 - You’ve been convicted of driving under the influence within the last 10 years (unless your BAC was less than .10 on your prior offense)